memgraph/docs/products/memgraph/v1.2.0/how_to_guides/use-query-modules-provided-by-memgraph.md

   memgraph
 ```

-Suppose that Memgraph is currently storing a graph as depicted on the figure
+Suppose that Memgraph is currently storing a graph as depicted in the figure
 below where numbers in the vertices are stored as properties in the graph.

 ![](../data/louvain_graph.png)